jedleszczynski/BasketballStatTracker/README.md

 	* Saving statistic to a .txt file
 ### Demonstrated Programming Concepts
 	a.
 Objects and functions
 	b.
-Data sttructures and classes
+Data structures and classes
 	c.
 Abstraction
 	d.
 Polymorphism
 	e.
 Inheritance